bishalkunwar/JS-Assaignments/README.md

 #To run oddEvenFilteration.js:
 node oddEvenFilteration.js

-Prompt is not working on console input, i'll research on input
+Prompt is not working on console input, i'll research on input methods for that ll try to execute later dai.